Brian-Oseko/Coffee-Sales-Analysis-Project/README.md

 Here is a walkthrough: https://www.youtube.com/watch?v=2mZPWwcD8OI&t=1372s

 ## Data Sources
 The dataset used for this analysis is the 'coffee_Data.xlsx' file.
 It comprises three sheets: orders, customers, and products.
+It is included in this repository.

 ## Tools
 - Excel